 U.S.97 over the Nevada Ave Bridge and USBR Canal Bridge are so close together that traffic control for both bridge will be coordinated into one stage/impact to the U.S. 97 traffic.

 U.S. 97 over the Link River and Main Street - This is by far the most complex retrofit in this bridge bundle.
-Bridge replacement isn't an option with the current funding so the construction contractor will be essentially be strengthening or completely replacing all of the bridges supports.
-In addition, connections between the bridge deck and supports will be will also be strengthened.
+Bridge replacement isn't an option with the current funding so the construction contractor will essentially be strengthening or completely replacing all of the bridges supports.
+In addition, connections between the bridge deck and supports will also be strengthened.
 On U.S. 97, drilled shafts will be installed behind each end of the bridge, including the southbound off-ramp.
 During this time, traffic will be restricted to one lane due to the narrowness of the bridge.

 Traffic will be flagged through the bridge, one direction at a time.
 While installing the drilled shafts behind the southbound off-ramp, the ramp will be closed, with traffic detoured down to OR66/Green Springs Highway Interchange.
 Beneath the bridge, construction project work will be extensive, and will require Conger Avenue to be closed for about a year.
 Local access will still be allowed during this period.
 During the road closure, support strengthening will take place including installing micropiles through footings, enlarging and strengthening columns, and installing restrainer cables and keys to better connect the deck onto the supports.